strategineer/personal-website/content/blog/2025-01-23/index.md

 Once you have your image, all you have to do in Foundry is:

-1. Create a new scene
+1. Create a new scene.
-2. Import the satellite image
+2. Import the satellite image.
 3. Fuss around with the grid size number until the grid size makes it so that the 100m marker on the image lines up with your system's scale (whip out the ruler in Foundry and test it out!).
-I've found that a grid size between 20-30 seems to do the trick for Savage Worlds.
+  - A grid size between 20-30 seems to do the trick for Savage Worlds.

 # Conclusion